kmthehippie/RPS/README.md

 7. Bug: Score > 3 == Winner ; Score < 3 == Loser
 8. Bug: Can't produce results one at a time, it produce the same Prompt nonstop.

+1. Added Score >= 3 Winner
+2. Limit total games to 5 per round
+3. Button now restarts game

+1. Changed score count system to FIRST TO FIVE
+2. Button plays a game
+3. At 5th score (for either comp or player) reset score to 0
+4. Prints after the 5th score: winner or Try again
+5. Also remember that div.textContent = "string" works.
+(This works better than append which requires NODE)